 Oven Baked Sweet Potato Fries

 🌟 Why This Recipe Works

-• Flavor Depth: The combination of smoked paprika, garlic powder, and a pinch of cayenne creates a layered spice profile that hugs the natural sweetness of the potato without overwhelming it.
-Each bite delivers a subtle heat that builds gradually, keeping your palate engaged from the first fry to the last.
+• Flavor Depth: The combination of smoked paprika, garlic powder, and a pinch of cayenne creates a layered spice profile that complements the natural sweetness of the potatoes without overwhelming them.
+Each bite delivers a subtle heat that builds on the caramelized sugars, making the fries taste richer with every chew.

-• Nutrition Boost: Sweet potatoes are packed with beta‑carotene, fiber, and vitamin C, making these fries a healthier alternative to regular potato fries.
-The modest amount of olive oil adds heart‑healthy monounsaturated fats without drowning the dish.
+• Nutrition Boost: Sweet potatoes are packed with beta‑carotene, fiber, and vitamins A and C, making these fries a nutrient‑dense alternative to regular potato fries.
+By baking instead of frying, you keep the calorie count moderate while preserving most of the vitamins.

 🥗 Ingredients Breakdown

 With your ingredients prepped and ready, let's get cooking.
-Here’s where the fun really begins, and I’ll walk you through each step so you never have to guess whether the fries are done or not.
+Here's where the fun really begins, and you’ll discover how each step builds on the last to create a dish that’s both simple and spectacular.

+Oven Baked Sweet Potato Fries